 Europa is a very arctic place made up of ice, containing many cracks along its surface.
-Due to the massive icy atmosphere, it is believed that there is more water in the form of ice on the surface of Europa than on our entire planet.
-Some believe that there might even be life on the Europa due to its water content, which is why many scientists hope to explore it.
+Due to the tremendous icy atmosphere, there is might be more ice on the surface of Europa than on our entire planet.
+Some believe that there is life on Europa due to its water content, which is why many scientists hope to explore it.

 The discovery of these moons caused scientists to realize that the Earth was not the center of the universe, as previously believed.
-When they realized that these moons were circulating around Jupiter, scientists realized that each planet had their own gravitational pull.
-This allowed them to realize that it was a possibility that the Earth was not the center.
+When they realized that these moons were circulating Jupiter, scientists realized that each planet had its own gravitational pull, which allowed them to realize that it was a possibility that the Earth was not the center.

 Being so large, one would assume the rotation would be slower than the Earth.
 In actuality, Jupiter rotates very rapidly.
 So quickly that one day here is equal to ten hours there.
 That means, if you were to stand on one spot of Jupiter, the sun would rise every ten hours.
 This is the shortest day of all the planets.
 Its fast rotation and its massive size cause it to behave like an outer space vacuum.
 Debris that flies loose in our universe finds its way to Jupiter.

-It is believed that if Jupiter did not exist, we would be hit by comets once every couple of years.
-There was proof of this in 1994, when the Comet Shoemaker-Levy 9 crashed into Jupiter.
-If it would have hit Earth, it would have been catastrophic resulting in the end of entire continents.
-It may have also pushed us off our natural gravitational pull putting an end to all civilization on Earth.
+Many believe that if Jupiter did not exist, we would be hit by comets once every couple of years.
+There was proof of this in 1994 when the Comet Shoemaker-Levy 9 crashed into Jupiter.
+If it had hit Earth, it would have been catastrophic, resulting in the end of entire continents.
+It may have also pushed us off our natural gravitational pull, putting an end to all civilization on Earth.
 When looking at Jupiter, the equator appears to be bulging out with a diameter of 142,984 km.
 The bulge is most likely a consequence of the fast rotation and the vacuum type pull.